 The two guys on the other side of me engaged me in conversation.
 They were young investment bankers with wedding rings.
 One was named Vito.
 He asked where I was from and was disappointed when it wasn’t Brazil, as he had previously guessed.
 He wondered why I was alone and wished me luck with my writing career.
 I ordered my Chocolate Bruno, and as I waited for its preparation, Vito commented on the fact that I was just ordering dessert.
 Just ordering dessert would become a signature of mine.

 As I said, the Chocolate Bruno at Blue Ribbon was the first of such experiences.
 I have never taken an illegal drug, but I am thinking this must be what the first hit feels like.
-It was pure ecstasy, and I have eaten many wonderful desserts and had many adventures and challenges in New York and elsewhere since then, but none of these had the same innocence as the Chocolate Bruno did on that chilly January night in 1998.
+It was pure ecstasy, and I have eaten many wonderful desserts and had many adventures and challenges in New York and elsewhere since then, but none of these had the same innocence as the Chocolate Bruno did on that chilly January night.
 I am sure the older gentleman would’ve loved to kiss me that night, but the only thing to touch my lips was a kiss of flourless chocolate.
 I was the hunted and the hunter.
 I prefer the latter role, and little did the dining guests around me know that they starred in the opening act of a long production of my hunt for the very best.